mloef/CodeSignal_Practice_Industry_Coding_Framework/practice_assessments/todo_list_manager/level3.md

    ```
    <title>, <description>
    ```
-2. If no such task exists, return:
+2. If no such task exists, raise a `KeyError` with the message:
    ```
-   error: task not found
+   "Task not found"
    ```

 **Example Usage**